luprader/BscThesis_Biology_uibk/notebook.md

 Niche comparison was edited to save the niche overlap, equality and similarity results for further analysis.
 Equality and similarity tests were shifted to be optional.
 A pearson correlation test was implemented, trying to see if model accuracy is more dependent on data amount or state of invasion (niche overlap).

+### 12/10/2023
+After a meeting, some suggestions were implemented to try and find the underlying issues with the models.
+Variable selection now uses a gam instead of a glm to select variables, no quadratic versions are included anymore.
+A plot to visualize performance of the native model was implemented, it actually performs quite well, especially in predicting later years.
+Model building now uses fewer points, randomly sampled for each year to only use 1/2. (save time while testing) Using even less seemed to impact the results too much to be comparable to using all data.